vasusam1/Small_Campus_Network_LAB/README.md

 #### Router Configuration

-1. First I would enter into the router and configure basic settings as shown below.
+1. First, enter into the router and configure basic settings as shown below.

 ```bash
 Router>enable